The key to having phenomenal workouts is definitely not an overpriced and non-effective “pre-workout” powder.

 Training is only one-third of the battle.
 Recovery takes up another third and nutrition makes up the rest.

 Whether you are trying to build muscle mass or drop unwanted body fat, your nutrition matters.
-If your nutrition is lackluster then guess what?
-Your results will also be lackluster.
+If your nutrition is lackluster then your results will also be lackluster.

 It is not just about eating “healthy.”
 It is about the quality and quantity of food you consume at a given time.